Isle of Man: Sport

 The Isle of Man is represented as a nation in the Commonwealth Games and the Island Games and hosted the IV Commonwealth Youth Games in 2011.
 Manx athletes have won three gold medals at the Commonwealth Games, including the one by cyclist Mark Cavendish in 2006 in the Scratch race.
-The Island Games were first held on the island in 1985, and again in 2001.
-In 2019, FC Isle of Man was founded and is a North West Counties League team.
+The Island Games were first held on the island in 1985 and again in 2001.
+FC Isle of Man was founded in 2019 and is a North West Counties League team.

 Isle of Man teams and individuals participate in many sports both on and off the island including rugby union, football, gymnastics, field hockey, netball, taekwondo, bowling, obstacle course racing and cricket.
-The FC Isle of Man will compete in the North West Counties Football League Premier Division in the next league campaign.
+The FC Isle of Man compete in the North West Counties Football League Premier Division.
 It being an island, many types of watersports are also popular with residents.

 Motorcycle racing

 The main international event associated with the island is the Isle of Man Tourist Trophy race, colloquially known as "The TT", which began in 1907.
 It takes place in late May and early June.
 The TT is now an international road racing event for motorcycles, which used to be part of the World Championship, and is long considered to be one of the "greatest motorcycle sporting events of the world".
 Taking place over a two-week period, it has become a festival for motorcycling culture, makes a huge contribution to the island's economy and has become part of Manx identity.
 For many, the Isle carries the title "road racing capital of the world".

 The Manx Grand Prix is a separate motorcycle event for amateurs and private entrants that uses the same 60.70 km Snaefell Mountain Course in late August and early September.

-In the 1990s, SEGA released an arcade game called Manx TT Superbike, based on the motorcycle races.

 Cammag

-Prior to the introduction of football in the 19th century, Cammag was the island's traditional sport.
+Prior to the introduction of football in the 19th century, cammag was the island's traditional sport.
 It is similar to the Irish hurling and the Scottish game of shinty.
 Nowadays there is an annual match at St John's.